wtsi-hgi/weaver/README.md

-# weaver
+# weaver/spaceman
-A browser-based Shiny frontend to view internal Lustre volume reports.
+weaver and spaceman are browser-based Shiny frontends to view internal Lustre volume reports and provide archival decisions on individual project directories.

 ## Dependencies
 * config